jorisroovers/gitlint/docs/rules/user_defined_rules/line_and_commit_rules.md

 Gitlint has 2 types of user-defined rules for linting commit messages:

 - `CommitRule`: applied once per commit
-- `LineRule`: applied on a line-by line basis (targetting either the commit message title or every line in the commit message body).
+- `LineRule`: applied on a line-by line basis (targeting either the commit message title or every line in the commit message body).

 The benefit of a `CommitRule` is that it allows for more complex checks that span multiple lines and/or checks that should only be done once per commit.
 Conversely a `LineRule` allows for greater code re-use and implementation simplicity.